Quasar (band)

-Quasar was formed in 1979 by founder Keith Turner.
+Quasar is a British progressive rock band, formed in 1979 by Keith Turner.
 They found themselves to be amongst a movement of British bands during the early 1980s, including Marillion, Pendragon, IQ, Twelfth Night, Solstice and Pallas, that continued in the progressive rock style created by 1970s bands such as Genesis and Yes.
-Though Quasar has had quiet times due to leaving members, they are now based in San Francisco.
+Though Quasar has had quiet times due to leaving members and were based in San Francisco for some years, they are now based back in the UK.

 History

 In 1979, Quasar was formed when Keith Turner and Mike Kenwright began to write songs in the progressive rock style.
 Other members of the band included guitarist John Clark, drummer Steve Clarke, and keyboardist Geoff Banks.
 It didn't take long for changes to occur, however, as Clark left to replace Allan Holdsworth in Bill Bruford's band (credited as "The Unknown" John Clark), whilst Steve Clarke left to tour with Billy Cobham, with Kenwright and Banks also departing the band.